-The Free State’s many nature reserves and resorts are the perfect place to relax and recharge your batteries.
+The Free State’s many nature reserves and resorts are the perfect places to relax and recharge your batteries enjoying Free State Tourism.
 Take a hiking trail, go on a game drive, or simply put your feet up and spot the passing wildlife from your tent or chalet.

 The Cheetah Route takes you through the Mangaung District – the cultural and political heart of the Free State.
 Abundant historical, cultural and natural attractions make the region a top business and recreational destination.